Knowledge of Entering and Finding Data Using Information Technology Within A Vehicle Parts Environment

 • Relying on memory for frequently used parts instead of using the IT system’s cross-reference and supersession tools, causing obsolescence issues.

-• Misconception: Stock control is just about counting parts.
-Correction: It involves forecasting demand, analysing sales data, and implementing strategies to minimise waste and maximise availability.
+• Misconception: Stock management is just about counting parts.
+Correction: Effective stock management involves forecasting demand, analysing sales data, and understanding seasonal trends to optimise inventory levels and reduce holding costs.

 Frequently Asked Questions